FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 https://app.twgtl.com/oauth-callback?code=123456789&state=foobarbaz
 ```

 Remember that the browser is going to make an HTTP `GET` request to this URL.
-In order to securely complete the OAuth authorization code grant, you should write a server-side controller that handles this URL.
+In order to securely complete the OAuth Authorization Code grant, you should write a server-side controller that handles this URL.
 This will allow you to securely exchange the authorization `code` parameter for tokens.

 Let's look at how a controller accomplishes this exchange.